bifurcationkit/BifurcationKit.jl/docs/src/BifurcationDiagram.md

 	(args...) -> setproperties(opts_br; pMin = -0.250, pMax = .4, ds = 0.001, dsmax = 0.005, nInversion = 4, detectBifurcation = 3, dsminBisection =1e-18, tolBisectionEigenvalue=1e-11, maxBisectionSteps=20, newtonOptions = (@set opt_newton.verbose=false)))
 ```

-## Plotting the structure of the diagram
+## Printing the structure of the diagram

 It is sometimes useful to have a global representation of the bifurcation diagram.
 Here, we provide a text representation